Qalala/MITM/README.md

 - You can swap roles freely as long as:
   - Sender's **target IP** points either to Receiver (no MITM) or Attacker (for MITM).
   - Receiver's listen IP/port stay at `0.0.0.0:12347`.
-  - Sender's encryption mode is one of the Receiver's supported decryption methods.
+  - Sender's encryption mode exactly matches the Receiver's selected decryption mode.
   - Key exchange configuration matches between Sender and Receiver.

 ---